zxcv2008a/COMS4507/README.md

 You need to use Jupyter Notebook or Google Colab.
 You can access a live version from this: https://colab.research.google.com/drive/1DxOdcbFpAHkOzFrn25hxq-iKWE_YOT2l?usp=sharing

-# TO run LSTM Model
+# To run LSTM Model

 You need to use Jupyter Notebook or Google Colab.
 You can access a live version from this: https://colab.research.google.com/github/zxcv2008a/COMS4507/blob/main/LSTM_Project4507.ipynb